dzek69/queue-system/tutorials/04cancelling.md

 task.cancel();
 ```

-> Tip: If you need a sync processing after async part of your task (like a request) - make sure to `await isCancelled`
+> Tip: If you need a sync processing after async part of your task (like a request) - make sure to `await isCancelled()`
 before that sync processing to save resources as the processing results will go to waste anyway.

-> Note: Example above isn't perfect way of using `fetch` as the requests could probably go in parallel.
-This is example
-is focused on explaining how to use `isCancelled`.

 ## Using cancelPromise